takilara/festival_planner/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.3.

+Project for a festival planner, that can help line up what bands you want to see at a festival

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.